For independent title and escrow owners

 • Staff cuts are the core value-creation plan.

-Before sharing financials
+Before sharing anything sensitive

-Questions owners ask before a confidential valuation.
+Questions owners ask before a private estimate or valuation.

 Will my employees know I am exploring this?